Fission360/Turbo-Mini-AS/README.md

 Currently, only Dragon/Dragonfly hotends are supported, but once KurioHonoo finalizes his Revo Voron mount, I'll work on one for that.
 I don't have any plans to do an Orbiter V1.5/V2 version, and my design is extremely hard to modify to work with the Revo Micro.

 # Why is it a Beta?
-  I've been the only one to test my design so far, since I didn't want a sub-performing design to be my initial release.
-I say it's performing well, so it's not an alpha release, but it's also not perfect, so I do want to get feedback on my design.
+  I've been the only one to test my design so far.
+I say it's performing well, but it's also far from perfect, so I'm calling it a beta because I want to get feedback on my design.
 Like should the air be more or less focused, or should the outlets create a sheet of air rather than more of a pipe?
 I hope that others' feedback will help to even further improve the performance of it.

 # Can I get the CAD?
   Until I get more hours on my own shroud, and see how others are feeling about it, I will not be releasing the CAD publicly.
 A little annoying, I know, but I'm taking notes from the Stealthburner development and I still think this is best until more testing is implemented.
 But rest assured, I will be releasing f3d/step files for the design eventually, when the "production" release is finalized.